thejamesgore/comp-sci/1 - Sorting Algorithms Visualiser.md

 1. **Header**:

-   - Title: "Sorting Algorithms Visualizer"
+   - Title: "Sorting Algorithms visualiser"
    - Brief Description: An introductory paragraph explaining what sorting algorithms are and why they are important.

 2. **Control Panel**: COMPLETE

    - **Algorithm Selector**: A dropdown menu or buttons allowing users to select different sorting algorithms (e.g., Bubble Sort, Merge Sort, Quick Sort, etc.).
    - **Array Size Slider**: A slider to adjust the size of the array to be sorted, allowing users to see how the algorithms handle different amounts of data.
-   - **Speed Control**: A slider or buttons to control the speed of the visualization, so users can slow down or speed up the sorting process.
+   - **Speed Control**: A slider or buttons to control the speed of the visualisation, so users can slow down or speed up the sorting process.
    - **Generate New Array Button**: A button to generate a new random array to be sorted.
-   - **Start/Stop Button**: A button to start or stop the sorting visualization.
+   - **Start/Stop Button**: A button to start or stop the sorting visualisation.

-3. **Visualization Area**: COMPLETE
+3. **visualisation Area**: COMPLETE

    - **Bars or Elements**: A series of bars or other visual elements representing the array to be sorted.
 Each element's height (or size) corresponds to its value.
    - **Color Coding**: Use different colors to indicate the current state of the elements.
 For example: